 Related: 10 Best Home Remedies for Anemia

 Lack of proper digestion is the root of physical uncomfortable and flatulence.

-The quantity of fibre and enzymes in parsley leaves helps in digestion of foods like protein and fat.
+The quantity of fiber and enzymes in parsley leaves helps digest foods like protein and fat.

-To take Parsley juice is a great way to get all the benefits as insoluble condition our body can absorb all the nutrients easily.
-Now here is a step by step follow up of the procedure.
+To take Parsley juice is a great way to get all the benefits as insoluble condition our body can absorb all the nutrients efficiently.
+Now here is a step-by-step follow-up of the procedure.